 - Headache or blurred vision

 - Increasing chest pain

 - Swelling or edema (fluid buildup in the tissues)

 Diagnosing Hypertensive Emergency

-To diagnose a hypertensive emergency, your health care providers will ask you several questions to get a better understanding of your medical history.
+To diagnose a hypertensive emergency, your health care providers will ask you several questions to get a better understanding of your medical history, such as whether you're taking blood pressure medication or have recently eaten something salty.
 They will also need to know all medications you are taking, including nonprescription and recreational drugs.
 Also, be sure to tell them if you are taking any herbal or dietary supplements.

 Certain tests will be performed to monitor blood pressure and assess organ damage, including:

 - Eye exam to look for swelling and bleeding

 What's the Treatment for Hypertensive Emergency and Associated Organ Damage?

 In a hypertensive emergency, the first goal is to bring down the blood pressure as quickly as possible with intravenous (IV) blood pressure medications to prevent further organ damage.
 Whatever organ damage has occurred is treated with therapies specific to the organ that is damaged.